loveencounterflow/moonriver/README.md

     data should that make sense for the application at hand.)
 * `readstream`: a stream created with something like `node:fs.createReadStream()` can act as a `source` in MoonRiver pipelines.
+* instances of `Pipeline` can be used as transforms; the current implementation will add all transforms of the `push()`ed pipeline to the target.
+  * Invariant: en empty pipeline's output always equals its input; likewise, an empty pipeline used as a transform in another pipeline is a no-op that does not modify, add or subtract any data

 ## Synchronous and Asynchronous Pipelines